Skip to content

 Note

-For security reasons and good practices, communication between R/Pythong and Javascript are possible through an event system.
-A packet is send with:
+For security reasons and good practices, communication between R/Python and Javascript are possible through an event system.
+A packet is sent with:

 • a message, which is a string to indicate which operation to perform;